freenas/freenas-docs/userguide/network.rst

 #ifdef freenas
 .. warning:: Creating a VLAN causes an interruption to network connectivity.
-The |web-ui| provides a warning about this interruption.
+The |web-ui| requires confirming the new network configuration before it is permanently applied to the %brand% system.
 #endif freenas
 #ifdef truenas
-.. warning:: Creating a vlan will cause network connectivity to be interrupted and, if :ref:`Failover` is configured, a failover event.
-Accordingly, the |web-ui| will provide a warning and an opportunity to cancel the vlan creation.
+.. warning:: Creating a VLAN causes network connectivity to be interrupted and, if :ref:`Failover` is configured, a failover event.
+   The |web-ui| requires confirming the new network configuration before it is permanently applied to the %brand% system.
 #endif truenas

 .. _IPMI: